pulibrary/scarlettiger/ansible_playbooks.md

 chmod -R 755 ansible
 ```

-Then switch into the ansible directory and run the following playbooks with
+Then switch into the ansible directory you just created and run the following playbooks with

 ```bash
 ansible-galaxy install -f -c -r requirements.yml